mufflyt/foregin_body/README.md

 Other ideas:

-Sports injuries to the pubic region:
+# Sports injuries to the pubic region:
+This is mostly pediatric injuries.
 NEISS_55917.zip
 ```r
 NEISS Query Results